emily-gordy/emily-gordy.github.io/index.md

 * * *

-#### As a new faculty at the University of Auckland, I am looking to work with people interested in:
+#### As a new Lecturer at the University of Auckland, I am looking to work with people interested in:
 * large scale climate variability and change,
 * regional climate change and impacts,
 * predictability theory,